brunoNetId/brunonetid.github.io/_posts/2017-11-27-camel-prometheus-openshift.md

 ![Ephemeral instances]({{ site.baseurl }}/assets/img/posts/bubbles.png)

 Of course, by running dynamic environments we gain agility that allows easy scaling, provides elasticity, but then keeping track of what runs where becomes challenging.
-Here we discuss how *Prometheus* and *Grafana* can help you monitor your *Camel* applications running in a container based based environment (*Kubernetes*).
+Here we discuss how [*Prometheus*](https://prometheus.io/) and [*Grafana*](https://grafana.com/) can help you monitor your [*Camel*](http://camel.apache.org/) applications running in a container based based environment ([*Kubernetes*](https://kubernetes.io/)).

 ## About Prometheus

-*Prometheus* is an open source monitoring and alerting toolkit which collects and stores time series data.
-Conveniently it understands *Kubernetes*'s API to discover services.
-The collected data can be intelligently organised and rendered using *Grafana*, an open analytics and monitoring platform that can plug to Prometheus.
+[*Prometheus*](https://prometheus.io/) is an open source monitoring and alerting toolkit which collects and stores time series data.
+Conveniently it understands [*Kubernetes*](https://kubernetes.io/)'s API to discover services.
+The collected data can be intelligently organised and rendered using [*Grafana*](https://grafana.com/), an open analytics and monitoring platform that can plug to Prometheus.
 The following diagram depicts a simplified view of its architecture.

 ![Prometheus Architecture]({{ site.baseurl }}/assets/img/posts/prom-arch.png)

-*Prometheus* prime strategy is to pull metrics from applications (although 'push' is also supported).
+[*Prometheus*](https://prometheus.io/) prime strategy is to pull metrics from applications (although 'push' is also supported).
 Connectivity to endpoints can be statically configured or dynamically discovered.
-Data obtained from endpoints is stored so that historical information can be served to external clients, including monitoring tools such as *Grafana*.
+Data obtained from endpoints is stored so that historical information can be served to external clients, including monitoring tools such as [*Grafana*](https://grafana.com/).
 Alerting is supported, although left out of scope in this article.

-In a *Kubernetes* environment, track of available services is always maintained.
+In a [*Kubernetes*](https://kubernetes.io/) environment, track of available services is always maintained.
 Services could be served by one or multiple replicated instances, scaled up or down when necessary.
-Before *Prometheus* can pull data from the instances it needs to find where they are running.
-One of its supported service discovery mechanisms is *Kubernetes*' based, and by invoking its API it can pull all the details from *Kubernetes* and locate the targets to work with.
+Before [*Prometheus*](https://prometheus.io/) can pull data from the instances it needs to find where they are running.
+One of its supported service discovery mechanisms is [*Kubernetes*](https://kubernetes.io/)'s based, and by invoking its API it can pull all the details from [*Kubernetes*](https://kubernetes.io/) and locate the targets to work with.

 ![Prometheus Architecture]({{ site.baseurl }}/assets/img/posts/prom-arch-full.png)